IN-DEPTH ANALYSIS

 The will creation process is similar to trust plans - provide information about yourself and your family members, deciding how you’d like your assets distributed after your passing.

-Trust & Will documents included with your will are HIPAA, living will, and a document that gives your attorney power to manage your affairs in your absence.
+Trust & Will documents included with your will are HIPAA, living will, and a document that gives your chosen agent power to manage your affairs in your absence.

 After you’ve created your will, you’ll need to sign it and have it witnessed by two people.
 Once your will is signed and witnessed, it’s legally binding.
 We recommend getting your will notarized, too, as it makes it easier to administer.